ejohansson13/Whisper/Whisper_ML.md

 Self-attention is implemented in both the encoder and decoder.
 It's designed to compound the network's understanding of the propagated signal.
 In the encoder, it takes as input the propagated query, key, and value vectors from the previous encoding block.
 The encoder attends to all of the positions from the previous layer.
 Allowing the network to understand all of the information, across all positions, helps it detect and emphasize the most important features.
 In Whisper, this means detecting and encoding the most important audio features.

-In the decoder, self-attention serves a slightly different role.
-It still receives as input the propagated signal from the previous decoding block.
-It still has access to the previous query, key, and value vectors, up to the current position.
-The auto-regression of Transformers hinges on predicting the next token based solely on the currently available information.
-Information ahead of the current position should not be affecting the current token output.
-That means that any information beyond the current position is masked out.
-The decoder utilizes the available information to predict the next token.
-In Whisper, this is sequentially decoding audio features to text.
-Given an audio sample of "The sly fox", the network decodes the encoded audio features of "sly" without being aware of the encoded features of "fox".
+In the decoder, self-attention is nearly identical.
+It attends to all positions up to the current position.
+The auto-regression of Transformers hinges on predicting the next token based on the currently available information.
+Information ahead of the current position should not affect the current token output, so information beyond the current position is masked out.
+The reason for this is that, at inference, all of the audio information is available so all of it should be attended to in the encoder.
+The model doesn't have the corresponding text transcription.
+Its responsibility is to sequentially predict each word corresponding to the provided audio.
+Since textual information is only provided up to the current token at inference time, it's trained with the same philosophy.

 ### Cross-Attention

 Cross-attention exists as the information crossover between the encoder and the decoder.

-Reference to Transformer model origin being a result of Is Attention All You Need paper.
-Describe attention, why it was created (quantifying comaptibility value between query and key vector).
-How it's implemented (encoders and decoders interacting, query, keys, values, scaled dot-product attention, linear projections, masking for autoregressive generation).
+It functions identically to self-attention, quantifying the similarity between a query and key vector.
+Unlike in self-attention, the query, key, and value vectors come from different locations.
+The decoding block provides the query vector, while the key and value vectors are supplied by the corresponding encoding block.
+This allows every position in the decoding vector to attend to every position in the encoding vector, providing key context, and bridging the gap between encoded audio features and autoregressively decoded text.

 Could venture into beam search decoding here.